scarlehoff/websito/README.md

 ### Server deployment
 The deployment of the server is done via the software nginx.
-With nginx it is easy to run the expressjs server in whatever port you want and then proxy the visitors from 80 to 3000 using the files in `/etc/nginx/sites-available/mysite.conf` (remember to creat the link to `sites-enable`!!).
+With nginx it is easy to run the expressjs server in whatever port you want and then proxy the visitors from 80 to 3000 using the files in `/etc/nginx/sites-available/mysite.conf` (remember to create the link to `sites-enable`!!).

 In particular, the `juacrumar.es.conf` file for me was: